rjcassara-/files/resume2026.md

     - Identified and remediated potential security issues in new and existing projects
     - Developed custom code to integrate security products into corporate workflows
     - Documented procedures and trained operations staff to support security tools
+    - Installed and configured hardware security appliances in company data centers

 **DELTA Resources, Inc.**